 Taylor joined her first band, Long Island based ‘Felony’, after graduating high school.
 This is where she got her first taste of recording studios.
 She spent two years with the band before joining new wave group ‘The Next’ for another two years.

-Taylor earned her wages singing Russian folk songs at a nightclub on Brighton Beach, where she first met producer Rick Wake.
+Taylor earned her wages singing Russian folk songs at a nightclub on Brighton Beach, where she first met English producer Ric Wake.
 He was handed a tape by one of his friends.
 Wake liked what he heard and agreed to produce a couple of songs for Taylor.

-She recorded two tracks under the name of Les Lee, an adaptation of her real name.
-'I'm The One You Want’ and ‘Tell Me You Can Love Me’ were recorded on an independent label, Megabolt.
+Taylor recorded two tracks with Ric Wake under the name Les Lee, an adaptation of her real name.
+'I'm The One You Want’, an underground hit, and ‘Tell Me You Can Love Me’ were recorded on a small independent label, Megabolt.
 Soon after the label dissolved.

 The next collaboration with Wake became the smash hit ‘Tell It To My Heart’, which started Taylor off on a wave of success.
 It was actually Taylor herself who came up with the track by calling Chappell Music, asking for some rejected songs.
 At first it was recorded on another independent label, until Clive Davis (Arista Records) heard it.
-Dee Snider of Twisted Sister dubbed the singer Taylor Dayne.
+Dee Snider of Twisted Sister dubbed the singer Taylor.
+Dayne was picked from a name book for babies.
 The rest is history.

 Taylor’s debut album was wrapped up in a mere six weeks.
 It showed Taylor’s diversity as an artist yielding her another three top ten hits and going double platinum.
 The success of the album opened a lot of doors for Taylor.
 In the summer of 1988 she was invited by Michael Jackson to open for the European leg of his ‘Bad’ tour.
 Kim Wilde had to leave the tour for a number of weeks and as Taylor was enjoying chart success world wide she was asked to join.